 This work is an artistic expansion of Oceanic Society’s Blue Habits program, an effort to create and test science-based tools that motivate lasting human behavior changes that contribute to healthy oceans.
-Body of Water is the cultural component of this design challenge and will be unveiled to the public as a part of Oceanic Society’s 50th Anniversary in San Francisco in 2019.
+Body of Water is the cultural component of this design challenge and will be unveiled to the public as a part of Oceanic Society’s 50th Anniversary in San Francisco in May of 2020.

 At this historic tipping point for our oceans, our behavior in relationship to our oceans requires a change of heart.
 Body of Water activates deep, bodily affiliation with the ocean by engaging touch, proximity and intimacy with undersea life.
 The encircling experience arouses empathy, overcoming detachment with kinship in order to motivate human action from within.